ryzokuken/bugzilla/docs/en/rst/administration.rst

 than replacing it.
 The initial log-in is done with a username and password for the LDAP directory.
 Bugzilla tries to bind to LDAP using those credentials and, if successful, tries to map this account to a Bugzilla account.
-If an LDAP mail attribute is defined, the value of this attribute is used, otherwise the "emailsuffix" parameter is appended to LDAP username to form a full email address.
+An LDAP mail attribute must be defined.
 If an account for this address already exists in the Bugzilla installation, it will log in to that account.
 If no account for that email address exists, one is created at the time of login.
 (In this case, Bugzilla will attempt to use the "displayName"